Table of Contents

-Inventory management, on the other hand, is a boarder term that covers how you obtain, store, and profit from raw materials and finished goods alike.
-The right stock, at the right levels, in the right place, at the right time, and at the right cost.
+Inventory management, on the other hand, is a broader term that covers how you obtain, store, and profit from raw materials and finished goods alike.
+The right stock, at the right levels, in the right place, at the right time, at the right cost.

 Keeping control of your stock so that you’re able to hold the least amount of inventory in your warehouses makes for easier organization, lower holding costs, better cash flow, and more space within your warehouses.
 When it comes to inventory control procedures, less is definitely more.

 EOQ is the optimum inventory you should purchase to minimize the costs of ordering and holding.
 You’ll need to know your annual fixed costs (D), demand in units (K), and carrying costs per unit (H).

 The Reorder point determines the right time to order more stock.
 Calculating this means adding together your lead time demand in days and safety stock in days: